 Gawain was thrilled by the transformation, but

-Ragnall quickly him with a difficult choice:
+Ragnall quickly gave him a difficult choice:

 My lord, it is for you to decide what portion

-of the day I am beautiful and what portion I am not.
+of the day I am beautiful, and what portion I am not.
 During the

 day, my appearance reflects upon your reputation.
 At night, upon